mk-fg/ghg/README.rst

-This tool was originally implemented as a python2 script (started in `mk-fg/fgtk repo`_), which used slightly different file format (which is still supported for decryption with same keys), proper YAML config, and had some extra options, like for stable encryption, parsing/using SSH ed25519 keys, etc, which only ended up being an unnecessary complication for my use-cases.
+This tool was originally implemented as a python2 script (started in `mk-fg/fgtk repo`_), which used slightly different file format (which is still supported for decryption with same keys), proper YAML config, and had some extra options, like stable encryption, parsing/using SSH ed25519 keys, etc, which only ended up being an unnecessary complication for my use-cases.